msikma/pokesprite-spritesheet/readme.md

 | `<span class="pokesprite pokemon bulbasaur shiny">` | ![Bulbasaur (shiny)](https://raw.githubusercontent.com/msikma/pokesprite/master/pokemon-gen8/shiny/bulbasaur.png) |
 | `<span class="pokesprite ball dusk">` | ![Dusk ball](https://raw.githubusercontent.com/msikma/pokesprite/master/items/ball/dusk.png) |

+## Limitations

+Currently, only sprites that are meant to be displayed as *pixel art* are included in the spritesheet.
+There are many miscellaneous sprites that are meant to be displayed at higher resolutions, such as the Sword/Shield images for the ribbons.
+Putting large images in a spritesheet is generally not desirable due to the large size of the composite image.
+It's also less convenient for setting a custom display size, which is possible for some of these larger sprites as not all of them have a specific target size.

+As a result these larger sprites are currently not part of the generated spritesheet, although more sprites will be included in a future update.

 ## Related projects

 * [PokéSprite](https://github.com/msikma/pokesprite) – main project and image database